dewillepl/Brew-Notifier/README.md

 ## Features

 - **Automatic Daily Checks:** A cron job runs in the background to check for updates.
-- **Terminal Notification:** See a clean list of packages that need upgrading right in your terminal.
+- **Terminal Notification:** Displays a clean, formatted list of packages, showing current and available versions.
 - **Lightweight:** Just a simple shell script, no heavy dependencies.

 ## How It Works